77 Flowering Trees With Names and Picture Identification

 The Kobushi Magnolia tree is a spectacular sight when in full bloom.
 It showcases single white flowers in the spring that can reach up to four inches across but can take years to begin flowering after first planting.

 Native Kobushi Magnolia trees can grow up to 50 feet tall, but within other areas in North America, they will typically average between 25 and 30 feet.
 These flowering trees thrive best in zones 5 to 8, where they have access to full sunlight.

 Scientific name: Prunus serrulata ‘Kanzan’

 If you want a cherry tree with an extended bloom time, the Kwanzan Cherry tree is the answer.
 In early spring, tree owners can begin to see bright pink blossoms that last well beyond other cherry tree variations.

 The Kwanzan Cherry tree grows best in zones 5 to 9 and receives ample watering to establish its root system and access total sun exposure.
 This flowering tree can reach between 20 and 30 feet in height, providing one of the showiest displays of spring for your yard.

 Little Gem Magnolia

 Scientific name: Magnolia grandiflora

 If you love the look of Southern Magnolia trees but have space limitations, the Little Gem Magnolia tree is perfect.
-This compact variation provides fragrant white blooms from spring through the summer months.
+This compact magnolia tree provides fragrant white blooms from spring through the summer months.
 It grows quickly and has full foliage, providing exceptional privacy for smaller yards.

 The Little Gem Magnolia tree thrives in growing zones 6 to 9 with full sun exposure and will grow up to 25 or 30 feet tall.
 However, the width of these breathtaking flowering trees is only 10 to 15 feet, making it ideal for tight areas.